 Step 5: Making the payment and providing passport photo and passport scan

 All delivered passport scans and passport photos are checked manually.
-If the provided scans/photos don’t qualify, you will receive a message by e-mail and SMS, so that you can provide them again.
+If the provided scans/photos do not qualify, you will receive a message by e-mail and SMS, so that you can provide them again.
 Only after the scans/photos have been correctly provided, will the application be processed.
-From that moment, it takes four workdays until your visa is granted (unless you use the urgent procedure).
+From that moment, it takes one week until your visa is granted (unless you use the urgent procedure).

 Open Indian visa application form